Along the Terrace of the Lions in Delos

 Lot -he preferred to be called by that name -is employed by the hotel (Sekla Villa Angkor) where we stayed that has a stable of about 4 or 5 tuk-tuk drivers to transport guests around for free as a marketing ploy.

-We became endeared to him because of his persistence in conversing with us in English, although we had to stick our ears to his mouth to comprehend what he meant.
+We got endeared to him by his persistence to converse with us in English although we have to stick our ears to his mouth for us to comprehend what he meant.

 Accompanied by hand gestures, we were able to relay most of what we wanted to accomplish while we toured the city.
 He also refused to take our tips (but we persisted) for the trip from the airport to our hotel and informed (yes, almost scolded) us that everything was part of the hotel deal.